Who and what in the heck are brickheads

 Levi became a brickhead in 2000 and has never looked back!!!
 He has a passion for mountain biking and has placed in the top ten in National downhill races.
 Levi rode in the Iceman in 1993 and raced XC for years as well as DH and Slalom, back when you did it all and did it all on one bike.
 Levi dreams daily of being at Ray's Indoor Mtn.
 Bike Park in Cleveland, he says it is the most inspirational places he has ever been.

 Kristi has been here almost as long as Tim, almost.
 She has over 35 years of retail and accounting experience.
 Somewhat a foodie, she can often be found enjoying the local cuisine.
-She is an avid walker and also enjoys cross country skiing, biking, paddle boarding, gardening, reading and most of all spending time with her children and playing with her beautiful twin granddaughters.
+She is an avid walker and also enjoys cross country skiing, biking, paddle boarding, gardening, reading and most of all spending time with her children and playing with her three beautiful granddaughters.
 Kristi's favorite paddle is from Old Mission's Haserat Beach.
 On a calm day you could easily make it to Elk Rapids, and it's a beautiful spot.
 She also enjoys riding the peninsula and the Leelanau Trail to Suttons Bay.
 There just are not enough hours in the day.......